HPI-SWA-Teaching/SWT17-Project-16/HTTP-Core.package/HTTP2Frame.class/README.md

-HTTP2Frame is a base class for the different frames specified in rfc 7540.
+HTTP2Frame is super class for the different frames specified in RFC 7540.
 It is responsible for decoding and encoding and holding the specific frame data.